breatheco-de/content/src/content/how-to/javascript-array-some-method.md

 ```

-This code shown uses the Array Some Method on the `customArray` array to perform a checking condition and the `console.log()` to print the result.
+This code shown uses the Array Some Method on the `customArray` array to perform a event numbers checking condition and the `console.log()` to print the result.
 In this check, if at least one element in the array is an even number the function will print to the console true, otherwise, it will print false.

 ## The Array Some Method in Javascript